Upper Respiratory Infections in Cats

 - Vaccines help with the severity of Herpes and Calici by giving prior protection.
 Though vaccinated cats can still get and carry the virus, the disease is less severe and seldom needs treatment.

-- Antibiotics are commonly used with URI's include penicillin or Doxycycline.
-For uncomplicated viral infections, Clavamox® is the drug of choice while Chlamydia responds well to Doxycycline.
+- Antibiotics are commonly used with URIs, including Penicillin or Doxycycline.
+For uncomplicated viral infections, Clavamox® is the drug of choice, while Chlamydia responds well to Doxycycline.

-- L-Lysine, such as Duralactin® Feline L-Lysine or easy to give Enisyl-F® Lysine Treats have been effective when it's used early or in the chronic stage.
+- L-Lysine, such as Duralactin® Feline L-Lysine or easy-to-give Enisyl-F® Lysine Treats, has been effective against Herpesvirus when used early or in chronic cases.
 However, it is less effective with an active URI.
-Litters that are just breaking with respiratory infections will respond to L-Lysine orally, so if one kitten is diagnosed with a virus, the rest should be supplemented immediately.
-Chronic herpes cases stay in remission more reliably with L-Lysine, allowing for a much healthier cat.
+Litters that are just breaking with respiratory infections will respond to L-lysine orally, so if one kitten is diagnosed with a virus, the rest should be supplemented immediately.
+Chronic Herpes cases stay in remission more reliably with L-lysine, allowing for a much healthier cat.

-- Eye ointments, such as Terramycin® or Vetericyn® will sooth and speed recovery from eye issues.
-Ointments are helpful in healing the ulcerated eyes, especially with complicated Herpes infections.
+- Eye ointments, such as Terramycin® or Vetericyn®, will soothe and speed recovery from eye issues.
+Ointments are helpful in healing ulcerated eyes, especially with complicated Herpes infections.
 Tetracycline or Chloramphenicol ointments are best, as they get Chlamydia infections as well.

-- Soft Foods are important in keeping kittens eating.
-They'll stay away from dry food because oral ulcers and sore throats will make swallowing painful.
-You can also use sucralfate, which coats the ulcer to allow the kitten to eat for a short time without pain.
+- Soft foods are important in keeping kittens eating.
+They'll stay away from dry food because oral ulcers and sore throats make swallowing painful.
+You can also use Sucralfate, which coats the ulcer to allow the kitten to eat for a short time without pain.
 However, don't use it within 2 hours of antibiotics, as it may slow the absorption from the gut.

 - For no appetites, try adding flavor that has an odor.
-Grizzly Salmon Oil™ is a good choice on respiratory cats that can’t smell and older cats that lost their sense of smell.
+Grizzly Salmon Oil™ is a good choice for cats that can’t smell and older cats that have lost their sense of smell.

 - Cats with respiratory problems cannot smell and as a result, they will not eat.
-Use 1cc of Lincomycin and 10cc of Saline as a nose drop to open the airway.
+Use 1 cc of Lincomycin and 10 cc of Saline as a nose drop to open the airway.
 A few drops in each nostril will cause them to “sneeze” the junk out before feeding.
-In addition, nursing babies can’t nurse if they can’t breathe through their nose.
-If kittens or puppies are not nursing well, flush their noses with nose drops - it works!
+In addition, babies can’t nurse if they can’t breathe through their nose.
+If kittens are not nursing well, flush their noses with nose drops - it works!

-If your cat is suffering from respiratory problems, keep in mind that the issues are usually not just one organism.
+If your cat is suffering from respiratory problems, keep in mind that there are probably more issues.
 Instead of treating the primary infection, make sure you attack the secondary bacterial and eye problems as well.
-When problems affect a whole litter or spread to a chronic disease, L-Lysine can be the boost you need for treatment success.
+When problems affect a whole litter or spread to a chronic disease, L-lysine can be the boost you need for treatment success.